-Everyone wants to be happy; the problem is, we’re not really sure what happiness is or where we should go looking for it.
+Everyone wants to be happy; the problem is, we’re not sure what happiness is or where we should go looking for it.
 We can't possibly know what happiness is until we start asking about ourselves and our place in the world.
 At bottom, a liberal arts education opens us up to fundamental questions and demands that we explore possible answers.
-Of course the questioning doesn’t stop when you graduate from college, but what you discover here about God, the world, and yourself will guide you as you make the decisions that will shape the course of the rest of your life.
+Of course, the questioning doesn’t stop when you graduate from college, but what you discover here about God, the world, and yourself will guide you as you make the decisions that will shape the course of the rest of your life.

 A liberal arts education, then, is much more than “book learning.”
 Sure, you’ll read many wise books.
 You’ll also puzzle out with your classmates answers to the most important questions, learning together to see the world as it truly is.
-But every exam you take, essay you write, and book you read is really aimed at living an examined and upright—ultimately a happy—life.
+But every exam you take, essay you write, and book you read is aimed at living an examined and upright—ultimately happy—life.